Partner in the family team

-I have experience of representing parents and children in all levels of court from Magistrates to the High Court.
+I qualified as a solicitor in July 2005 and have almost exclusively specialised in care proceedings since then.
+I have represented parents and children in all levels of court at first instance from Magistrates to the High Court.

-I am also a member of the Association for Lawyers for Children and was awarded the Hershman/Levy Prize for Outstanding Newcomer in Family Law in 2010.
+I was awarded the Hershman/Levy Prize for Outstanding Newcomer in Family Law by the Association of Lawyers for Children in 2010.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.